dzhavat/dzhavat.github.io/_posts/2020-01-19-adding-an-rss-feed-to-github-pages.md

 <a class="btn btn-rss" href="/feed.xml" target="_blank">RSS</a>
 ```

 That’s it!
-This took me just a few minutes to figure this out and now I have an [RSS feed of my posts](https://dzhavat.github.io/feed.xml).
+This took me a few minutes to figure this out and now I have an [RSS feed of my posts](https://dzhavat.github.io/feed.xml).
 Subscribe if you want to read them. 😊